Hsu, 1952Hsu, 1956Denver

 Human karyotypes: 2n = 48 or 46?

 Early studies of the human karyotype simply stained chromosomes within cells with Giemsa and "squashed" them between the cover slip and slide.
 Most cells were not at the proper mitotic phase for chromosomes to be observed, and chromosome separation was poor.
 The exact count was uncertain: most workers accepted the number 48.
-The breakthrough came in 1952 (left) when a technician in the lab of T. C. Hsu accidentally substituted distilled water for the normal saline solution used in washing the cells just before "squashing".
+The breakthrough came in 1952 (left) when a technician in the lab of TC Hsu accidentally substituted distilled water for the normal saline solution used in washing the cells just before "squashing".
 This "hypotonic" treatment caused the cell nuclei to swell, and allowed the chromosomes to separate before squashing.
-A further refinement was "dropping" the cells onto the slide at arm's length, which caused the nuclei to burst on impact, further separating them (middle slide).
-Finally, the use of a plant spindle-poison Colchicine allows chromosomes to be arrested at mitotic metaphase, during their maximum state of compaction [right] These experiments quickly established the human chromosome number as 2n = 46 chromosomes.
+A further refinement was "dropping" the cells onto the slide at arm's length, which caused the nuclei to burst on impact, further separating them (middle).
+Finally, the use of a plant spindle-poison Colchicine allows chromosomes to be arrested at mitotic metaphase, during their maximum state of compaction [right].
+These experiments allowed JH Tjio & A Levan (1956) to establish the human chromosome number as 2n = 46 chromosomes: the "24th" pair turned out to be a pair of satellites on the ends of another pair.

 Classification of chromosomes into seven groups by size and relative centromere position established the so-called "Denver System" (right) in 1960.
 Chromosomes within groups B - G were not readily distinguishable from each other.
 The X chromosome is in the C group, and the Y is in the G group: males are recognizable by five small G-type chromosomes.
 Modern banding techniques allow each chromosome in the karyotype to be distinguished individually.